layerblayerplus-lgtm/blinking-board/README.md

 # blinking-board
-This is the first PCB I have designed It is a simple LED chaser board. with text saying MYFIRST PCB. i Learned a lot in this tutorial as i have never used any thing like kicad to design a pcb
+I wanted to build this as i have never designed a pcb before This is the first PCB I have designed It is a simple LED chaser board. with text saying MYFIRST PCB. i Learned a lot in this tutorial as i have never used any thing like kicad to design a pcb.
+I learned:
+how to route diffrent components together on a pcb how to genrate drill files and how to render my pcb

                                  schematic